 ESSA requires an accountability index to identify schools for comprehensive assistance and targeted assistance.
 Schools who need comprehensive assistance are the lowest 5 percent of Title I schools as identified by the index.
 Schools identified for targeted assistance have one or more student groups who perform at or below the benchmark for the lowest 5 percent of Title I schools.
 Once identified, the schools would be offered help and planning with the goal of increasing student performance.

-Multiple indicators will be used in the accountability index to determine building-level performance.
+Multiple indicators will be used in the ESSA accountability index to determine building-level performance.
 For the Iowa School Performance Profile (required by 2013 Iowa state legislation), the state chooses to use the same indicators:

-- Student Participation on State Assessments: This requires that a minimum of 95 percent of a school’s enrollment participate in the annual State Assessment.
-Additionally, the 95 percent rule also applies to a school’s subgroups, such as Hispanics, African Americans, English language learners and students on Individualized Education Programs, as examples.
+- Student Participation on State Assessments: Requires a minimum of 95 percent of a school’s enrollment participate in annual state assessments.

-- Proficiency: This measure examines the percent of students in a school who are proficient in math and reading.
+Proficiency: Percentage of students in a school who are proficient in math and reading based on assessment results.

-- Student Growth: This examines overall student growth by looking at student percentiles and determining whether the student is meeting or exceeding growth targets.
+- Student Growth: Measures overall student growth by looking at student percentiles and determining whether the student is meeting or exceeding growth targets.

-- Graduation Rate: This measurement determines the percent of students who graduate from high school in four or five years.
+- Graduation Rate (high schools): Determines percentage of students who graduate from high school in four or five years.

-- Progress in Achieving English Language Proficiency: For students whose first language is not English, this measures a student’s progress in obtaining English language proficiency, across the domains of reading, writing, listening and speaking.
+- Progress in Achieving English Language Proficiency: Measures a student’s progress in obtaining English language proficiency across the domains of reading, writing, listening and speaking.

-- Conditions for Learning: This measures a school’s safety, engagement and environment based on a survey of students in grades 6 through 12.
+- Conditions for Learning: Measures a school’s safety, engagement and environment based on a survey of students in grades 6 through 12.

 You may access the Iowa School Perfomance Profiles site here